Larry McMurtry: Early life and education

-McMurtry's birth certificate states that he was born in Wichita Falls, Texas, the son of Hazel Ruth (née McIver) and William Jefferson McMurtry.
-He grew up on his parents' ranch outside Archer City, Texas.
-The city was the model for the town of Thalia which is a setting for much of his fiction.
-He earned a BA from the University of North Texas in 1958 and an MA from Rice University in 1960.

-In his memoir, McMurtry said that during his first five or six years in his grandfather's ranch house, there were no books, but his extended family would sit on the front porch every night and tell stories.
+McMurtry was born in Wichita Falls, Texas, in 1936, the eldest of four children of Hazel Ruth (née McIver) and William Jefferson (Jeff Mac) McMurtry.
+His grandfather, father, and uncles were ranchers, and he lived on his grandparents' ranch until he was six.
+In his memoir Books, McMurtry recalled that there were no books on the ranch, but his extended family would sit on the front porch every night and tell stories.
 In 1942, McMurtry's cousin Robert Hilburn stopped by the ranch house on his way to enlist for World War II, and left a box containing 19 boys' adventure books from the 1930s.
 The first book he read was Sergeant Silk: The Prairie Scout.
+His family then moved to the nearby town of Archer City, Texas, for more space.
+The small town later served as the model for the fictional town of Thalia, the setting for many of his novels.